 When incorporating an image on your website, you may have to compromise on size and resolution.
 If you are printing a physical picture, high resolution is desirable.
 However, large picture files in high resolution can slow down the page’s loading speed drastically.

-Remember, sites that take more than three seconds to load will jeopardise the user experience and your search ranking.
+Remember, sites that take more than 2-3 seconds to load will jeopardise the user experience and your search ranking.
 If your audience consists of predominantly mobile users, then you will need to prioritise loading speed over high-quality pictures.